This Is A Sponsored Post That Contains Affiliate Links

 - 1 sour apple (I used Granny Smith)

-- For Gingerbread Spice Coating: 3 Tbsp sugar + 1 Tbsp Gingerbread spice (if you don’t want to make your own, use this one)
+- For Gingerbread Spice Coating: 3 tablespoon sugar + 1 tablespoon Gingerbread spice (if you don't want to make your own, use this one)

 - Preheat oven to 340 degrees Fahrenheit (170 degrees Celsius).
 Mix butter and sugar until creamy (about 5 minutes).
 Gradually add in the eggs, lemon peel and salt.
 Sift together flour and baking powder and mix in with the batter.
 Add in the milk to achieve a smooth consistency.